NBA Rumors: Raptors Could Acquire DeMar DeRozan For Four Players & 2022 First-Rounder, Per ‘Bleacher Report’

-Prior to moving to the San Antonio Spurs in the summer of 2018, DeMar DeRozan had established himself as the Toronto Raptors‘ top scorer, making the All-Star Game four times during his stay up north.
-However, he has since found his name mentioned in several trade ideas, including a number of them that would have him heading back to Toronto.
+Prior to moving to the San Antonio Spurs in the summer of 2018, DeMar DeRozan established himself as the Toronto Raptors‘ top scorer, making the All-Star Game four times during his stay up north.
+However, he has since found his name mentioned in several trade ideas, including a number that would see him sent back to Toronto.
 The latest such hypothetical deal, per Bleacher Report, would allow the Raptors to reacquire him for a package led by four of their role players.

 As explained by the outlet’s Zach Buckley, there have been rumors swirling around DeRozan’s future in San Antonio, with reports suggesting that he is no longer happy with the rebuilding club.
 While he was allegedly “furious” when he was sent to the Spurs in exchange for Kawhi Leonard in the 2018 offseason, Buckley speculated that the shooting guard might welcome a move back to the team that selected him in the first round of the 2009 draft.